suyu-emu/suyu/README.md

 * __Linux__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
 * __macOS__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
 * __Android__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
-* __For IOS users, we recommend Sudachi__: [Releases](https://github.com/emuPlace/Sudachi/releases)
+###### We currently do not provide builds for iOS, however if you would like, you could try the experimental [Sudachi](https://github.com/emuPlace/Sudachi/releases)/[Folium](https://github.com/jarrodnorwell/Folium/releases).

-If you want daily builds then [Click here](https://git.suyu.dev/suyu/suyu/actions) If you don't know how to download the daily builds then [Click here](https://git.suyu.dev/suyu/suyu/raw/branch/dev/img/daily-builds.png)
+If you want daily builds then [Click here](https://git.suyu.dev/suyu/suyu/actions).
-Right now we only have daily builds for Linux and Android.
+If you don't know how to download the daily builds then [Click here](https://git.suyu.dev/suyu/suyu/raw/branch/dev/img/daily-builds.png)

-We have official builds [here.](https://git.suyu.dev/suyu/suyu/releases) If any website or person is claiming to have a build for suyu, take that with a grain of salt.
+We have official builds [here.](https://git.suyu.dev/suyu/suyu/releases)<br>If any website or person is claiming to have a build for suyu, take that with a grain of salt.

 ## Building